TIO-IKIM/CLUE/README.md

 ## Updates

 - [2024/06/25] We released an updated version of our [preprint](https://arxiv.org/abs/2404.04067) with an evaluation of 25 LLMs.
 Additionally, we included manual quality checks for MeDiSumQA.
 This refined dataset will be released on PhysioNet.
+The new results can also be found on the [project website](https://clue.ikim.nrw/).

 ## Contents
 - [Motivation](#motivation)